 Where To Stay

 When it comes to wine travel, the more the merrier.
 Thankfully three Willamette Valley hotels have added luxurious, bunkhouse-style suites to their repertoire.
 Grab your favorite covey of wine lovers for these pampering, slumber party-worthy accommodations.
-Replete with sumptuous bunk beds, lavish amenities, tons of space and opulent decor, havens with space for six, The Atticus Hotel, The Independence Hotel, and The Dundee all feature these amply sized “squad” suites.
+The Atticus Hotel, The Independence Hotel, and The Dundee all feature amply sized “squad” suites (space for six), with sumptuous bunk beds, lavish amenities, tons of space, and opulent decor.